-Not only do we offer telecom procurement strategy consulting and IT procurement services, but we also provide telecom and wireless expense management, RFP management, wireless expense reduction, and telecom contract negotiation.
+Not only do we offer telecom contract negotiation services and IT procurement services, but we also provide telecom and wireless expense management, telecom procurement strategy consulting, RFP management, and wireless expense reduction.

 Getting in touch with TPG is easy.
 Call us at 1-888-449-1580, email us at info@TPG-llc.com, or fill out the simple form on our Contact Us page.
 We look forward to hearing from you!